To find the area of a circle, square the radius and multiply by π\pi:

 5. Mixing up area and circumference.
 Area measures the space inside; circumference measures the distance around the edge.

-Try your own version with diameter 1818 cm.
-First convert to radius, then find the exact area, and only after that compute a decimal approximation if needed.
-If you want to solve a similar problem, compare the area when the radius changes from 44 cm to 88 cm and check why the area changes by a factor of 44, not 22.
+Take a diameter of 1818 cm.
+Convert to radius first, then find the exact area, and only after that compute a decimal approximation if needed.
+To feel the squared term, compare the area when the radius changes from 44 cm to 88 cm and confirm the area changes by a factor of 44, not 22.

 Need help with a problem?